• Skip to primary navigation

 • Use about ½ cup fresh onion for every tablespoon of onion powder.

-I am whisking the white sauce in a pan on the stove.
+I am whicking the white sauce in the saucepan so it thickens.

 Once the cashew mixture mixes with the onions and white wine, the sauce thickens.
 Next, the lasagna layering begins.